-Example - Relief from double taxation - Dividend in cash
+Example - Relief from double taxation - Cash dividend

-Individual X, a resident, holds 80% of the equity shares in Company Y. Company Z, a company that is a resident of Switzerland, holds the remaining 20% of the equity shares.
+Individual X, a resident, holds 80% of the equity shares in Company Y. Company Z, a company resident in Switzerland, holds the remaining 20% of the equity shares.
 Company Y declares a dividend of R10 million to holders of its shares.

 The dividend of R8 million (R10 million \times 80%) declared to Individual X is subject to dividends tax at a rate of 20%.
-The dividend of R2 million (R10 million \times 20%) declared to Company Z is subject to dividends tax at a reduced rate of 5% under Article 10(2) of the tax treaty with the Swiss Confederation.
-184
+The dividend of R2 million (R10 million \times 20%) declared to Company Z is subject to dividends tax at a reduced rate of 5% under Article 10(2) of the tax treaty with the Swiss Confederation.237